What to Pack for the Mountains in Winter and Summer: The Ultimate Guide

 Toiletries

-• portable coffee maker,
+• a travel coffee maker,

-• tarp or shelter,
+• a tarp shelter,

-• laundry supplies,
+• laundry detergent,

 • water filters,

-• clothesline and pegs,
+• a washing line and pegs,

-• multitool knife.
+• a multi-tool knife.

-For winter hikes, don’t forget:
+For winter hikes don’t forget:

 Snowshoes or crampons: For better movement in deep snow or on icy surfaces.